- Sherman Law LLP

 A little bit more about Aubrey

-Aubrey attends weekly BodyPump classes and practices yoga and mindfulness.
-His passion for culinary arts and gastronomy inspired him to become a talented chef who enjoys preparing great meals and entertaining for family and friends.
-He enjoys travelling, day trips to antique markets, and planning home and interior design projects.
+Aubrey actively engages in weekly BodyPump classes and practices yoga and mindfulness, demonstrating his dedication to both physical and mental well-being.
+His enthusiasm for culinary arts and gastronomy has encouraged him to become a skilled chef who delights in preparing family meals and entertaining friends.
+He enjoys traveling, exploring antique markets during day trips, and immersing himself in home and interior design projects.
 Aubrey is an arts enthusiast with a keen eye for fashion and design.
-Aubrey frequently attends the Saturday Kitchener Farmers’ Market and believes in clean eating and supporting and buying from local merchants.
-When not in the office, Aubrey can be found enjoying the outdoors and tending to his perennial gardens.
+He frequently visits the Saturday Kitchener Farmers’ Market, where he advocates for healthy eating while supporting local merchants.